05 Jul Think you have premenstrual dysphoric disorder (PMDD)?

 Naturopathic treatment: A naturopathic doctor (N.D.) is medical practitioner who specializes in natural remedies (which is not the same as a naturopath who does not undergo the same medical training).(5) Your N.D. may not have the qualifications to administer or interpret all necessary test results, so seeing a medical doctor first is preferred.
 But, if you’re more comfortable with natural treatments, including supplements, acupuncture and other similar approaches, this would be a good fit for you.

-Destressing: Stress has been shown again and again to exacerbate premenstrual symptoms of all intensities because of the cascade of changes stress triggers in the brain, which then impacts levels of reproductive hormones.
+Destressing: Stress has been shown again and again to exacerbate premenstrual symptoms of all intensities because of the cascade of changes that stress triggers in the brain.
 Try to find a stress-reducing practice you enjoy—be it yoga, meditation or tai chi—and do it regularly.

 I recommend trying all of these approaches to find the right treatment or combination of treatments that work for you.